h6494/Code_CSM_Reconstruction_Study/README.md

-**This repo will be deleted after the DAPR, and replaced with an identical Git repository hosted by the author.**
+**This repo is hosted by an anonymous account and will be deleted after the double-anonymous peer review process.
+It will be replaced with an identical Git repository hosted by the author.**

 __________________